serferdinand2/table-of-contents-generator/README.md

 ## Usage

 To use the TOC generator, import the `tableOfContents` function from the toc-generator module and call it with your input source and type.
-The function returns a table of contents as a string.
+The function returns a table of contents as an HTML list.

 ```js
 import tableOfContents from "table-of-contents-generator";

 const toc = tableOfContents(html, "html");
 ```